attoassi/Dynamic-Web-Application-ECS-Terraform-Modules/README.md

 # This is a repository to store Terraform codes for automating the deployment of Dynamic web applications on AWS with Docker, Amazon ECS, Amazon ECR

-# Note: when reusing/updating this template, use a domain name that already have an ssl certificate
+# Note: when reusing/updating this template, use a domain name that don't have an ssl certificate